-• Describe the social, ethnic, cultural or religious diversity of past society think about why not everyone was in favour of these

-Describe the characteristic features of the past including ideas, beliefs, attitudes and

-experiences of men, women and children.

-Understand Describe the main changes in a period of

-Chronology history (using terms such as: social, religious, political, technological and cultural).
+Understand Chronology Describe the social, ethnic, cultural or religious diversity of past society.
+Describe the characteristic features of the past, including ideas, beliefs, attitudes and experiences of men, women and children.
+Describe the main changes in a period of history (using terms such as: social, religious, political, technological and cultural).
 Identify periods of rapid change in history and contrast them with times of relatively little change.

-Understand the concepts of continuity and change over time, representing them, along with evidence, on a time line.
+Understand the concepts of continuity and change over time, representing them, along with evidence.
+6) Tudor entertainment - Consider why entertainment became so popular during the Tudor times.
+Look at sources of evidence which tells us about entertainment during these times.
+Learn about the Globe theatre.
+Children to investigate the Globe theatre.
+Compare the Globe theatre then and now.
+Communicate historically over time, representing them, along with evidence, on a time line.
 Use dates and terms accurately in describing events.

-Communicate Use appropriate historical vocabulary
+Use appropriate historical vocabulary to communicate, including: dates time period era chronology continuity changecenturydecade

-historically

-• dates

-• time period

-• era

-chronology

-continuity

-change

-• century

-decade

-1

 • legacy. • Use literacy, numeracy and computing skills to an exceptional standard in order to communicate information about the past.
 Use original ways to present information and ideas.
-Geograph ıy Investigate places Collect and analyse statistics and other information in order to draw clear conclusions about locations.
-Find out how mountains are formed and where the major mountain ranges in the world are.
+Geogra aphy Investigate places Collect and analyse statistics and other information in order to draw clear conclusions about locations.
 Identify and describe how the physical features affect the human activity within a location.
-Investigate a mountain environment - use a range of sources to find out about a particular mountain.
-Common features of mountain environments and individual features.
+Maps 1 - MATCHING SYMBOLS - the symbols and meaning of the different symbols.
+Identify the meaning on the map.
 Use a range of geographical resources to give detailed descriptions and opinions of the characteristic features of a location.
-Mountain climates - investigate the climate of mountain ranges and how the altitude affects the weather as well as what kind of plants and trees can Mountains • Use different types of fieldwork sampling (random and systematic) to observe, measure and record the human and physical features in the local area.
-Record the results in a range of ways. grow.
-Mountains as tourist destinations - various uses of mountains and mountain ranges by different industries, including tourism .
-Why are mountains popular tourist • Analyse and give views on the effectiveness of different geographical representations of a location (such as aerial images compared with maps and topological maps - as in London's Tube map).
-Positive and negative aspects of tourism in mountain environment and how it can harm it?
-Build their own • Name and locate some of the countries and cities of the world and their identifying human and physical characteristics, including hills, mountains, rivers, key topographical features and land-use patterns; and understand how some of these aspects have changed over time. conclusion of whether it is good or harmful.
+2 - COMPASS POINTS - 4 point compass points, progress to 8 point.
+Label, direct partners (outside if available spacing), find places on the maps. • Use different types of fieldwork sampling (random and systematic) to observe, measure and record the human and physical features in the local area.
+Record the results in a range of ways.
+3 - GRID REFERENCES - learn how to read a grid reference given with 4 points.
+Use a selection of maps.
+Progress to drawing an image on a given map with specific grid reference.
+Maps • Analyse and give views on the effectiveness of different geographical representations of a location (such as aerial images compared with maps and topological maps - as in London's Tube map).
+4 - GRID REFERENCES - review and repeat lesson 3, moving on to an 6n point grid reference.
+5 - PLANNING A ROUTE - Children to plan a route to the park?
+It could be from their house to school depending on where it is located.
+Think about the • Name and locate some of the countries and cities of the world and their identifying human and physical characteristics, including hills, mountains, rivers, key topographical features and land-use patterns; and understand how some of these aspects have changed over time. language that needs to be used, reference to compass points and grid references.
+6 - USING ATLASES Name and locate the countries of North and South America and identify their main physical and human characteristics.